-The information in this report that relates to Exploration Results is based on information compiled by Derrick Kettlewell, who is a full time employee of Mineral Resources Limited, operator of the Mt Marion Lithium Project.
+The information in this report that relates to Exploration Results is based on information compiled by Derrick Kettlewell, who is a full time employee of Mineral Resources Limited.
 Mr Kettlewell is a Member of The Australasian Institute of Mining and Metallurgy and has sufficient experience which is relevant to the style of mineralisation and type of deposit under consideration and to the activity which he is undertaking to qualify as a Competent Persons as defined in the 2012 Edition of the 'Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves'.
 The Competent Person consents to the inclusion in the report of the matters based on their information in the form and context in which it appears.

-APPENDIX B: MINERAL RESOURCE ESTIMATES
+APPENDIX A: MINERAL RESOURCE ESTIMATE